zoho/zoho-iot-sdk-c/README.md

 ### Data Collection

 This SDK has inbuilt support for JSON data format.
 It will allow you to effortlessly generate Telemetry payload based on the polled data from sensors.
-For the advanced usage, it will provide you the flexibilty to form your own JSON format.
+For the advanced usage, it will provide you the flexibility to form your own JSON format.

 ### Device Portability

-This SDK distributed in open sourced form for the effective portablity to support variety of devices that runs on different platform and hardware architecure.
+This SDK distributed in open sourced form for the effective portability to support variety of devices that runs on different platform and hardware architecture.
 It has been already built & well tested for the below devices:

 - Raspberry Pi